ncabral3/CIS470-Activity-6/README.md

 ```bash
 nodemon
 ```
-You should see the following output in browser: http://localhost:3000
+You should see the following output in the browser: http://localhost:3000

 You should be able to see the triangle in the browser.'

-You can also test the main function for the app using the following command:
+You can also test the main function of the app using the following command:
 ``` bash
 npm test
 ```